Anushka001/Machine_Learning/Customer Segmentation/README.md

 - Now we will analyse the data, where we will see what are the features of this data, and which ones are important.
 - After that we will choose the optimum number of clusters.
 We need to tell the ML model the number of clusters, which we will find using a method called "within cluster sum of squares."
 This WCSS value will tell us the correct no of clusters suitable for the dataset.
 - Now we will feed this data to the K Means clustering algorithm, which will group the data depending on their similarities.
--Finally we will visualize these clusters, by putting the predictions into plots.
+- Finally we will visualize these clusters, by putting the predictions into plots.